muratk5n/thirdwave/en/README.md

 ---

 Long-ass numbers.
-To pick something out of a list (song, video) take mod (divide, use remainder) by number of items, that's your random no generator...
+To pick something out of a list (song, video) take mod (divide, use remainder) by number of items, that's your random item picker.

 ---